nickyhajal/world-domination-summit/_content/schedule.md

 	</div>
 </div>

 <p class="intro">We'll all arrive in the city for a registration on Friday afternoon and an opening party on Friday evening.
-The main event will be held in the beautiful Arlene Schnitzer Concert Hall, but WDS now open earlier than ever with numerous unofficial gatherings taking place well in advance.
-We'll also have another world record attempt on Friday morning.</p>
+The main event will be held in the beautiful Arlene Schnitzer Concert Hall, and WDS is now open earlier than ever with numerous unofficial gatherings taking place well in advance.
+We'll also have another World Record Attempt on Friday morning.</p>

-Throughout both weekend days, we'll alternate between the main stage for speaker talks, a park area for a mini-festival, and several smaller spaces for attendee-led meetups.
-The evenings will find us set loose on the town, attending your choice of group events or just out on your own.
+Throughout both weekend days, we'll alternate between the concert hall for speaker talks, a park area for a mini-festival, and several smaller spaces for attendee-led meetups.
+The evenings will find us out and about on the town, attending your choice of group events or just decompressing on your own.

 We'll conclude on Sunday evening with a Farewell party that goes as long as people are around.
 If you never need to sleep, afterparties and early-morning parties are scheduled for each day.
 And if you'd like to extend your WDS experience, additional [Academies](/academies) will be held on the days before and after the weekend.